 Talk about a love/hate relationship!
 These Individual Chocolate Souffles are everywhere and have been for ages.
-And depending on where you get them, and how well they’re cooked, they’re sometimes, called Molten Cakes, Lava Cakes or Souffles, and sometimes I think I’m just over them.
+Sometimes I think I’m just over them.
 Yet one bite and I fall back in love.
 One thing’s for sure, they’re perfect for Valentine’s day.

 About Individual Chocolate Souffles:

 This recipe for Individual Chocolate Souffles was developed by Cook’s Illustrated (gotta love those guys!) and is really truly a souffle, light and airy with a deeper, richer, softer, gooey chocolate center.
 Absolute perfection, in my opinion.
 And I always have a lot of opinions about food, lol!
 They’re not too heavy, not too much.
 Here’s what I love about this recipe:

 - These are a very quick dessert using common ingredients.
 It takes about 20 minutes to make and only a few to bake.
 Pop them in the oven during the meal and they’ll be done by the time you finish.